Ron Stevens: Hawaiian Stopover Controversy

 In October 2007, CBC News Calgary reported that Ron Stevens had used his government credit card to pay for drinks and meals for his wife and four other people while on a stopover in Hawaii in 2003.
 At the time, Stevens was serving as Alberta's Gaming Minister.
 His three-day Hawaiian stopover occurred as he was returning from Australia where he had been studying that country's gaming system.
 "I don't recall whether it was a three-day stop or not," Stevens told CBC when questioned about the trip.
 "But I do recall that we did it in that fashion because it was less expensive than flying business class.
-In other words, it was the most economic way of doing it."
+In other words, it was the most [economical] way of doing it."

 Personal life

 Stevens was married to Phyllis.
 The couple had two children together.
 He died of natural causes on May 13, 2014, at the age of 64.